 1. Invest in support to allow for staff to work remotely efficiently

 They may need to work remotely either all or some of the time.
 You might also need to upgrade the tech you have in the office.
 Some companies are using money they would have spent on office space or paying their employees’ commuting fees to buy equipment for staff to use at home, broadband etc. Check for government grants too.

 The new technological reality we find ourselves in means people must be trained better.
 Everyone has different capabilities and preferences – some find digital tech scary.
 So, understanding what your business needs to achieve and training your people to get the best out of equipment, systems, Apps etc. and use them safely, is paramount.
 The synergy resulting from having inspired and empowered staff using appropriate tech that they’re comfortable with cannot be underestimated.

 3. Cyber security starts with preventing human errors

 While we’ve all been relying on our home computer networks and office connections to continue working during the pandemic, have you considered how robust and secure it all is?
 Thousands of businesses right now are allowing staff who aren’t trained to be cyber aware to use equipment which isn’t protected by appropriate cyber security measures.

 This is odd – because you wouldn’t purchase a car and not insure it right?
 And you’d want to learn to drive before taking it out on the road … yet people in businesses large and small are not trained to spot potential threats and scams, they don’t know how to manage passwords – and they may be working on home computers with scant cyber security, if any.
 A cyber attack could not only destroy your business’s computer systems but take your sensitive data with it – and your reputation.

 FREE cyber security webinar

-We’re running a FREE webinar on how you can use Multi-Factor Authentication to improve your account security and protect against password theft.
-To find out what it is and how it can help you and your business, sign up to our webinar here!
+We have a FREE recorded webinar on how you can use Multi-Factor Authentication to improve your account security and protect against password theft.
+To find out what it is and how it can help you and your business, visit our Webinars on Demand page.